rclone/rclone/docs/content/docs.md

 See a [Windows PowerShell example on the Wiki](https://github.com/rclone/rclone/wiki/Windows-Powershell-use-rclone-password-command-for-Config-file-password).

-### -P, --progress ###

-This flag makes rclone update the stats in a static block in the terminal providing a realtime overview of the transfer.

-Any log messages will scroll above the static block.
-Log messages will push the static block down to the bottom of the terminal where it will stay.

-Normally this is updated every 500mS but this period can be overridden with the `--stats` flag.

-This can be used with the `--stats-one-line` flag for a simpler display.

-Note: On Windows until [this bug](https://github.com/Azure/go-ansiterm/issues/26) is fixed all non-ASCII characters will be replaced with `.` when `--progress` is in use.

 ### --progress-terminal-title ###

-This flag, when used with `-P/--progress`, will print the string `ETA: %s` to the terminal title.
+This flag will print the string `ETA: %s` to the terminal title.

+Note: Not work if `--no-progress` flag is set

 ### -q, --quiet ###